 Science and technology now allow us to substitute chemical sweeteners and artificial fats.
-Although, I recommend instead of artificial sweeteneres you opt for natural sweeteners such as Stevia or Monk fruit.
+Although, I recommend that instead of artificial sweeteners you opt for natural sweeteners such as Stevia or Monk fruit.
 These are natural herbal sweeteners that won’t spike your blood sugar and are sweet.

 Here are a couple of quick tips to help you when you’re knee deep in a craving conflict with yourself, so that you come out on the other end happy. 🙂

-- Slow down and try to let your brain register what you’re eating, even if it is a food your crave so that this way you’re more likely to not overindulge in the sweet-thing.
+- Slow down and try to let your brain register what you’re eating.
+Even if it is a food you crave.
+By doing this you are less likely to overindulge with the sweet-thing.

 - Rate your hunger – ask yourself: am I hungry and if so for what?
-If could be that you’re really hungry or craving a meal that requires more effort to cook so you resort to the craving.
+It could be that you’re really hungry or craving a meal that requires more effort to cook, so you resort to the craving.

 - Assess your food – Focus on how you feel after you’ve eaten.
-I’ve done this before and found that that crash after eating the sweet thing makes me think about it next time the craving comes up.
+I’ve done this before and found that those crashes after eating the sweet thing, have made me think twice the next time the craving comes up.

 - Pay attention to what your body is telling you – focus on at what point you feel satisfied and no longer need what it is you crave.
 You might find that just by paying attention to this, you’re less likely to overdo it.
 You might even be good with a small portion of the thing you’re craving.

-- Use good timing – having the food you’re craving with other macronutrients such as protein or healthy fats like avocado to reduce the blood sugar hit of let’s say the cake.
+- Use good timing – have the food you’re craving with other macronutrients such as protein or healthy fats like avocado to reduce the blood sugar hit of the sweets.